nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 __You are done!__

 Reboot the RPI3 _(sudo reboot now)_ and the OpenVpn service should start running on startup under the covers.
-One easy way to check if VPN is working is first to copy the openvpn file to your home directory.
+One easy way to check if VPN is working is first to copy the startup openvpn file to your home directory.
+You don't want to run it from the startup folder /etc/init.d.
 This is a one time action:

 _sudo cp /etc/init.d/openvpn_ ~